 Crest Nicholson is committed to operating in an ethical, responsible and transparent manner across our business and in our relationships with stakeholders.

-This statement, for the financial year ending 31 October 2019, explains the policies and activities we have in place to mitigate the risk of all forms of modern slavery in our business and supply chain.
+This statement explains the policies and activities we have in place to mitigate the risk of all forms of modern slavery in our business and supply chain.

 An Overview of our Organisational Structure and Operations